 If you want to save tens of thousands of tax dollars, then it may be worth your time learning how to do a backdoor Roth properly.
 If you save $6,000 a year for 30 years through a backdoor Roth and grow your money by an average of 6% per year, you can potentially generate close to $300,000 in tax-free money!

 What is a mega backdoor Roth?

 A mega backdoor Roth is a retirement savings strategy that could allow you to put up to $40,500 in a Roth 401(k) in 2022, on top of your regular $20,500 annual contribution.
 It is basically the supersized version of the backdoor Roth IRA.
-The mega backdoor Roth strategy will also be eliminated if the bill proposed by the House of Democrats is passed.
+The mega backdoor Roth strategy will also be eliminated if the bill proposed by the House is passed by the Senate.
 Creating a mega backdoor Roth is complicated.
-It is best to consult a certified financial planner if you want to do a mega backdoor Roth for 2021.
+It is best to consult a certified financial planner if you want to do a mega backdoor Roth for 2022.

 Bonus backdoor Roth IRA tip:

 You might be tempted to brag about creating a Backdoor Roth IRA with your CPA or your parents or your friends.
 You might not want to mention the word Backdoor Roth IRA in your email or text messages.
 This is again because of that Step-transaction Doctrine we discussed earlier.

 Implement a backdoor Roth IRA strategy today!

 If you want to make sure you’re doing the backdoor Roth IRA strategy correctly and are also interested in a comprehensive financial plan, we’ll be happy to help you.
 You can schedule a free discovery call with any financial advisor on our team.